istio/test-infra/mungegithub/README.md

 Mungegithub requires a behavior change to use new system while doesn't block you to keep the old way, which although is not recommended.

-The core part of mungegithub, submit-queue automatically rebases, verities and merges PRs once they are approved.
+The core part of mungegithub, submit-queue automatically rebases, verifies and merges PRs once they are approved.
-It waits for all reuqired tests passed, 4 kinds of labels(cla, lgtm, approve, release-note) before putting this PR into the queue.
-When a mergable PR comes to the head of Submit-queue, required retest contexts will be triggered to make sure everything is well tested.
+It waits for all required tests to pass, and ensure PR has these four labels added - cla, lgtm, approve, release-note - before putting this PR into the queue.
+When a mergeable PR comes to the head of Submit-queue, it will trigger required retest contexts, to make sure everything is well tested.
 After these second-round tests pass, Mungegithub will go and merge this PR for you!

 ## Concept
 Mungegitgub uses GitHub label and comment system to communicate with developers and other robots.